mondoohq/docs/docs/mql/resources/ms365-pack/microsoft.conditionalaccess.policy.conditions.locations.md

 id: microsoft.conditionalAccess.policy.conditions.locations
 sidebar_label: microsoft.conditionalAccess.policy.conditions.locations
 displayed_sidebar: MQL
-description: Represents locations included in and excluded from the scope of a conditional access policy.
+description: Locations included in and excluded from the scope of a Microsoft Entra Conditional Access policy.
 Locations can be countries and regions or IP addresses.
 ---

 # microsoft.conditionalAccess.policy.conditions.locations

 **Description**

-Represents locations included in and excluded from the scope of a conditional access policy.
+Locations included in and excluded from the scope of a Microsoft Entra Conditional Access policy.
 Locations can be countries and regions or IP addresses.

 **Fields**